n-lam/tldraw-yjs-example/README.md

+# This repository is archived

+In general, we don't consider yjs (& current CRDT libraries in general) to be a good fit for tldraw.
+Instead, we recommend [tldraw sync](https://tldraw.dev/docs/sync).

+---

 This repository shows how you might use [tldraw](https://github.com/tldraw/tldraw) together with the [yjs](https://yjs.dev) library.
 It also makes a good example for how to use tldraw with other backend services!

 ## Bootsrapping Locally